Above: A selection card models, both kit components and completed models.

 The photos at the top of this page show a variety of photorealistic models and one conventional kit (the Comeng loco).
 The kits themselves are likely pretty much the same, the printed image is what makes the difference.

 Typically the surfaces for a conventional card kit will be defined with edge lines, and may have density variations across a component, but will be otherwise a single colour.
-Photorealistic card kits, on the other hand, will show significant colour and texture variations since they were sourced from actual photographs.
+Photorealistic card kits, on the other hand, will show significant colour and texture variations since they were sourced from photos of actual buildings.

 The corrugated iron sheathing on one of my photorealistic models, for example, came from a photo of a now demolished local factory building.
 Similarly some of the doors and windows on one of my current models were Photoshopped from photos of local hotels and other structures.